-Probably everybody’s passion for computers originated from playing video games, and I am no exception.
-I was crazy about a shooting game called “Counter-Strike” when I was in middle-school.
-Apart from improving my skills of playing the game, I did plenty of research on the Internet to change some source code in the game such as the initial money and gravity which intrigue my first touch of codes.
+Probably everybody’s zeal for computers originated from playing video games, and I am no exception.
+I was crazy about a shooting game called “Counter-Strike” when I was in middle school.
+Apart from improving my skills of playing the game, I did plenty of research on how to change the game by modifying its source code, which intrigued my first touch of coding.
 Sampling changing indexes was not programming, but it inspired me to explore more in this magical field.

 My passion for programming peaked in high school.
 As an inquisitive teenager, I was constantly seeking more challenges and began to learn Java by myself by reading a book called “Introduction to Java Programming” by Y. Daniel Liang.
-Later, when I was learning Matrix-Multiplication in math, I coded an algorithm using a triple-loop and two-dimensional array.
-During the debug process, I noticed that some calculations are duplicated which intrigues my consideration of efficiency of algorithms.
-I enjoyed thinking high-efficiency algorithms to make my mind more active by making comparison with old ones and I always could learn a new way of programming to save time.
-The Big O notation in ‘Introduction to Algorithms’ allows a further development of my understanding of efficiency of algorithm.
-I am able to digitally imitate the speed of algorithm.
+Later, when I was learning Matrix-Multiplication in maths, I coded an algorithm using triple-nested loops and two-dimensional arrays.
+During the debug process, I noticed that some calculations are duplicated which intrigues my consideration of the efficiency of algorithms.
+I enjoyed thinking high-efficiency algorithms to make my mind more active by making a comparison with old ones and I always could learn a new way of programming to save time.
+The Big O notation in ‘Introduction to Algorithms’ allows further development of my understanding of the efficiency of algorithms.
+I am able to digitally imitate the speed of algorithms.
 The classic game Tower of Hanoi gives me the idea of recursion method.
 I found that the recursion method is an ideal means to solve some problem such as factorial, but it also sometimes complicates the calculate when solving Fibonacci numbers which may lead to a huge recursion tree.
 In this case, storing all the previously calculated numbers in an array might be a better idea.
-When I read Strassen algorithm, I learnt that divide-and-conquer strategy could make the recursion tree smaller which speed up Matrix-Multiplication from the third power of n to approximate 2.8 power of n.
-Then I noticed that Matrix-Multiplication is massive used in graphics display which needs a huge amount of matrix translation.
-Although the calculation speed of one Matrix-Multiplication does not be improved much, a huge improvement be made at graphics display when a lot of calculations are involved.
+When I read the Strassen algorithm, I learnt that divide-and-conquer strategy could make the recursion tree smaller which speed up Matrix-Multiplication from the third power of n to approximate 2.8 power of n.
+Then I noticed that Matrix-Multiplication is massively used in graphics display which needs a huge amount of matrix translation.
+Although the calculation speed of one Matrix-Multiplication is not improved much, a huge improvement is made at graphics display when a lot of calculations are involved.
 As I dived more into the ocean of algorithms, the many nuanced but powerful variance of algorithms constantly pushed me to explore further into the region.